Home ยป Recipes ยป dessert

 Instructions

-• Make the flax egg by combining ground flaxseed with 6 tablespoons of water in a small bowl.
+• Make the flax egg by combining 2 tablespoons of ground flaxseed with 6 tablespoons of filtered water in a small bowl.
 Stir and then place in the fridge to thicken up.

-• Preheat your oven to 350 degrees Fahrenheit and line a cookie sheet with parchment paper or silicone.
+• Preheat your oven to 350 degrees Fahrenheit and line a cookie sheet with parchment paper or silicone mat.

 • In a separate medium-sized bowl, mix together the wet ingredients.
-Mix until everything is well incorporated.
+This includes coconut oil, maple syrup, coconut sugar, the flax egg, and vanilla.
+Mix until everything is well incorporated but, do not overmix.

 • Add the dry ingredients to the wet and mix it all up.
 It should end up becoming a large ball of dough.
 Fold in the white chocolate chips, chopped macadamia nuts, and chopped dried cranberries.